 JOM is a federal aid program designed to help educate Indian children in public school systems.
-JOM funding is thus available through the School District and not through the BIE.
+JOM funding is thus available through the School District.

 LIBRARY:

 The library program supports children's independent reading and research as well as their classroom activities.
 Teachers can schedule a variety of library activities with the librarian.